 - a.
 Develop initiatives to include pathway connections for middle/high school students interested in enrolling at SFSC - b.
-Reach underserved populations in the service district by establishing free or low cost cultural arts programs including performing and visual art opportunities - c.
-Establish a summer theatre camp - d.
-Enhance advisory committee engagement consistent with Perkins V legislation - e.
-Establish new educational partnerships that support SFSC programs - f.
+Establish a summer theatre camp - c.
+Establish new educational partnerships that support SFSC programs - d.
 Increase the number of evening and weekend course offerings